kev-nat/Self-Correcting-RAG-Agent/README.md

 - **Increased Reliability:** The multi-step verification process drastically reduces the likelihood of incorrect or hallucinatory answers.
 - **Enhanced Adaptability:** The agent is not locked into a static knowledge base.
 Its ability to perform web searches allows it to answer questions about recent events and topics not covered in the initial documents.
 - **Transparent Reasoning:** By using LangSmith tracing, the agent's decision-making process at each step is fully observable, making it easier to debug and trust.
-- **Developer-Ready:** The project is structured as a Jupyter Notebook, allowing for easy experimentation and integration.